 As a CBS News correspondent, Safer has written and been the principal reporter on documentaries, including the “CBS Reports” series and CBS News special reports.
 A 1967 special report, “Morley Safer's Red China Diary,” was the first broadcast by a U.S. network news team from inside the Communist country.
 In May 1994, he hosted “One for the Road: A Conversation with Charles Kuralt and Morley Safer,” a CBS News special marking colleague Charles Kuralt's retirement.

 Safer joined CBS News in April 1964 as a correspondent based in the London bureau.
 He opened CBS News' Saigon bureau in 1965, served two tours in Vietnam and received several major broadcasting honors for his reporting.
 In 1967, he was named London bureau chief, a position he held for three years.
 In that post, he covered Europe, Africa and the Middle East.
 As London bureau chief, Safer returned to Vietnam to cover the war.
 In December 1970, he left London to join 60 Minutes in New York.

-Prior to joining CBS News, Safer was a correspondent and producer with the Canadian Broadcasting Corporation.
+Prior to joining CBS News, Safer was a correspondent and producer with the Canadian Broadcasting Corporation, for which he covered major stories in Europe, North Africa and the Middle East, including the war for Algerian Independence.
+He was the only Western correspondent in East Berlin the night the Communists began building the Berlin Wall in August 1961.
 He began his career as a reporter for a variety of newspapers and wire services in Canada and England.

 He was born Nov.
 8, 1931, in Toronto.
 He and his wife, the former Jane Fearer, live in New York.
 They have a daughter, Sarah.